SciML/Surrogates.jl/docs/src/lobachevsky.md

 using Plots
 ```

+## One dimension

-## Sampling
+### Sampling

-We choose to sample f in 100 points between 0 and 4 using the `sample` function.
+We choose to sample f in 100 points between 1 and 4 using the `sample` function.
 The sampling points are chosen using a Sobol sequence, this can be done by passing `SobolSample()` to the `sample` function.

 ```@example LobachevskySurrogate_tutorial
 f(x) = sin(x) + sin(10 / 3 * x)